Zaynn-lea/TPToolBox/README.md

 ## This library contains a few modules :

 - PrettyCMD :

     PrettyCMD is a module to make dysplaying and organising the command prompt interface easier.
 For exemple, having utility to print arrays, matrices, boxes, make space, etc...

+- Bool :
+    Basic header to define a boolean type.